serebrov/notes/git/2013-06-14-git-server-setup.md

     ...
     Aug 15 15:47:48 seb-ubu sshd[7145]: Authentication refused: bad ownership or modes for directory /home/git/.ssh

-Fixing access permissions as described above fixed the issue.
+Changing access permissions as described above fixed the issue.

 #### How to make existing git repository bare